 To be able to construct a sentence is an example of progress in learning languages.
 Talking about grammar structure, Khmer follows the basic word order SVO (subject-verb-object) just like in English, Spanish, French, and other European languages.
 But, you also have to know that Cambodians often used prepositions rather than post prepositions which means that subjects are often dropped.

 Having the same word order as English will make it easy for you to learn Khmer.
 Other grammatical rules could be learned through lessons and useful resources such as Ling App.
-You can also learn through taking a course or hiring a private teacher.
-But, if you don't have time to enroll in a school, the first option is perfect for you.
+You can also learn by taking a course or hiring a private teacher.
+But, if you don’t have time to enroll in a school, the first option is perfect for you.

 If you are familiar with other Asian languages like Korean and Japanese, they have levels of respect when talking to other people, which depends on social hierarchy and age.
 You should know that Khmer also has this.
 In the blog post, Khmer Alphabet And Tips To Write In Khmer, the Sampeah in Cambodian culture is discussed.